OpenEDM/OpenEDM-arc-generator/V2.1/OpenEDM-arc-generator-V2.1-how-it-works.md

 # OpenEDM Arc Generator V2.1: How It Works

-I haven't had a chance yet to go into detail about how version 2.1 works.
+I haven't had a chance yet to go into detail about how V2.1 works.
 If you're really interested and want to learn more, all the necessary information is provided below:

 1. [Schematic.](https://github.com/OpenEDM/OpenEDM-arc-generator/blob/main/V2.1/OpenEDM-arc-generator-V2.1-schematic.pdf)
 1. [Switching states.](https://github.com/OpenEDM/OpenEDM-arc-generator/blob/main/V2.1/OpenEDM-arc-generator-V2.1-switching-states.pdf)